millionairesdigest/Millionaires-Digest-Verified-Account/readme.txt

 == Description ==

-Add widgets specifically created for the Millionaire's Digest made by the Founder & CEO of the Millionaire's Digest
+Allow accounts to be displayed as verified set and controlled by the Founder & CEO of the Millionaire's Digest with special thanks and all credits going to Modemlooper for the original plugin.

 == Installation ==